tbonne/acousticMCMC/README.md

 #### *Listening to MCMC outputs, the acoustic MCMC package:*

 This package contains functions for listening to MCMC outputs.
-The idea is that a good output should result in relatively static sounds, i.e., well behaved parameter estimates coming from the MCMC chains should be result a steady sound.
-Whereas in a badly performing MCMC should provide a more dynamic listening experience.
+The idea here is that a good output should result in relatively static sounds, i.e., well behaved parameter estimates should result in steady acoustics.
+Whereas a badly performing MCMC should provide a more dynamic listening experience.

 The aim is to collect a variety of ways of listening to the outputs of MCMC chains, and is mostly just for fun...